The Universal Peaceful Acceptance (U.P.A.) of a Pope

 “Therefore… we teach and define as a divinely revealed dogma: that the Roman Pontiff, when he speaks ex cathedra, that is, when, in discharge of the office of pastor and doctor of all Christians, by virtue of his supreme Apostolic authority, he defines a doctrine regarding faith or morals to be held by the universal Church, by the divine assistance promised to him in blessed Peter, possesses that infallibility with which the divine Redeemer willed that his Church should be endowed for defining doctrine regarding faith or morals; and that therefore such definitions of the Roman Pontiff are irreformable of themselves, and not from the consent of the Church…”

-the Thomistic logic and Catholic doctrine imply that the Church, guided by the Holy Spirit, cannot err in the identification of its visible head, because such an error would compromise the unity of faith and communion.
+Although Pastor Aeternus focuses on the infallibility of the Roman pontiff in his ex cathedra definitions, Thomistic logic and Catholic doctrine imply that the Church, guided by the Holy Ghost, cannot err in the identification of her visible head, because such an error would compromise the unity of faith and of communion.

 “Unde quicumque in hac Cathedra Petro succedit, is secundum Christi ipsius institutionem primatum Petri in universam Ecclesiam obtinet”